 Mr. Schwarz had no new information on when the blood bank might reopen.

 E.J.
 Noble continues to address the lab deficiencies identified; the lab is authorized to provide limited services at this time, he said.
 Samaritan Medical Center continues to provide technical assistance to the E.J.
 Noble lab function.

 The Health Department approved a management services agreement between E.J.
-Noble and Canton-Potsdam Hospital, Potsdam, which is also subject to approval by the E.J.
+Noble and Canton-Potsdam Hospital which is also subject to approval by the E.J.
 Noble bondholder, the National Automatic Sprinkler Pension Fund.
 Lee O. Smith, investment adviser with Hartland Asset Management, the agent for the pension fund, was unavailable for comment on the status of the agreement.

-The hospital, already hurting for revenue, has been in a precarious financial position because of its loss of services and patients.
+The hospital already hurting for revenue has been in a precarious financial position because of its loss of services and patients.
 The new boards role will be to identify the hospitals losses, income and waste, Mr. Schwarz said.
-The board also will focus on identifying and requesting short-term financial help, Mr. Schwarz said.
+The board will also focus on identifying and requesting short-term financial help, Mr. Schwarz said.

 Former Administrator Charles P. Conole resigned in December.
-The change in board membership also marks a turn for the hospital.
+The change in board membership also marks a turn for the hospital,

-Attorney Henry J. Leader did not return a call for comment on whether he remains on the board as its chairman.
+Attorney Henry J. Leader did not return a call for comment on whether he remains on the board as its current chairman.

-Kinney Foundation board President Mark L. Brackett, Kinney Drugs Vice President Michael J. Burgess and United Helpers Chief Executive Officer Stephen E. Knight did not return calls for comment on whether they have been asked to serve on the board.
+Kinney Foundation Board President Mark L. Brackett, Kinney Drugs Vice President Michael J. Burgess, and United Helpers Chief Executive Officer Stephen E. Knight did not return calls for comment on whether they have been asked to serve on the board.